failpt/word-design-for-DNA-computing/README.md

   <img src="experiments/plots/cadical.png" width="32.93%">
 </p>

-It appears that Kissat performs better with an ordering constraint the bigger the size gets, while CaDiCaL and Glucose are actually getting significantly slower when it is enforced.
+I conclude that for larger sets, Kissat performs better when the ordering constraint *is enforced*, while CaDiCaL and Glucose are actually getting significantly slower, and that the current fastest option for finding them is unordered CaDiCaL.

 You may find the `.cnf` for each size in `experiments/cnfs/` and the hyperfine reports in `experiments/logs/`.